tgrosinger/md-advanced-tables/docs/formulas.md

 - `@<` and `$<` mean the first row and first column, respectively.
 - `@>` and `$>` mean the last row and last column, respectively.
-- `@I` referrs to the line separating the table header from the table body.
+- `@I` refers to the line separating the table header from the table body.

 Rows and columns can also be referenced in relation to the current cell being filled.
 For example, `@-1` means "the same column, one row above", and `$+2`